23 Nov Is your balustrade within UK guidelines?

 In our post, today, we’re going to be looking at how balustrades are made to be within UK guidelines.
 Hopefully you’ll feel able to check your own and do something about it if they’re not.
 If you’re unsure of their safety, get in touch with the suppliers who installed them originally.

 Balustrade Safety and security is paramount

 Naturally, any balustrade, regardless of what its made of, needs to be safe and secure enough to stop people from falling through or over it.
-They need to be both high enough and sturdy enough to prevent a serious accident should anyone misuse it or lean too heavily on it.
+A steel balustrade for example needs to be both high enough and sturdy enough to prevent a serious accident should anyone misuse it or lean too heavily on it.
 You also need to make sure your balustrade will help prevent a child from falling through, or climbing over it.

 The rules are that any balustrade must:

 - Not have any toe holds that are between 150mm or 760mm which are above the floor level

 - Have a ledge with a depth of 15mm if the ledge is between 150mm to 760mm above floor level

 - Be built so that nothing of around 100mm in diameter can pass through it.

 How strong does your balustrade have to be?